Conformal prediction for multi-dimensional time series by ellipsoidal sets: Additional experiments

 \paragraph{Comparison of non-critical regions.} From Figure \ref{fig:non_critical_region_simul}, we see that \MultiSPCI{} almost always yields smaller prediction sets than the coordinate-wise use of \SPCI{}, whose prediction regions are squares that tend to over-cover the test samples.
 In contrast, \MultiSPCI{} can well capture the dependency within $Y$ to enable accurate uncertainty quantification.

+\paragraph{Results using convex hulls.} Currently, the ellipsoid shape is utilized for the prediction region.
+This method is robust and guarantees coverage accuracy, as demonstrated by experiments.
+However, considering the distribution shape of the residuals may further enhance its performance.
+The distribution might not conform to an ellipsoidal shape in high-dimensional cases, potentially being irregular.
+As a result, the ellipsoidal shape may not be the most optimal or tight fit.
+What if we could allow our prediction set to adapt to any shape?
+In doing so, the new region would likely be much tighter in scenarios where the true residuals do not follow an ellipsoidal distribution.

+In almost all instances, a convex hull can cover a set of points more compactly than an ellipsoid.
+We could achieve a significantly tighter fit by adopting a convex hull for the prediction region.
+The primary distinction between the two methods lies in the control parameters: the ellipsoid requires only the radius adjustment, whereas the convex hull necessitates control over all vertices.
+Ideally, we would select a set of data points that optimally balances coverage and minimizes the region size.
+However, this becomes computationally infeasible as the dataset size increases.
+Rather than optimizing the convex hull, we require it to cover exactly all the training data encompassed by the ellipsoid method.

-\paragraph{Results using convex hulls.} The convex hull method selects the points in the training set that are covered by the ellipsoid method and uses the convex hull of these points as the prediction regions.
+The convex hull method selects the points in the training set that are covered by the ellipsoid method and uses the convex hull of these points as the prediction regions.
 It has a smaller region than the ellipsoid method because of how it is constructed.
 As shown in Table \ref{tab:square}, the convex hull method on time series in $\mathbb{R}^2$ reaches valid coverage with a smaller prediction set.
 However, as shown in Table \ref{tab:square2}, getting a region with valid coverage in higher dimensions requires much more training data.
 The computational cost in higher dimensions becomes unaffordable if we want to reach a reasonable coverage.
+This aspect will be explored in future research.